kavinda-100/NodeJS-Fullstack-Boilerplate/README.md

 ## Add a route to the backend

 1. add the following code to the `frontend/src/App.tsx` file

+> if you have a route in the backend like `/api/v1/user/all` you can fetch the users in the frontend like or Refer to my [NodeJS-Fullstack-Boilerplate](https://github.com/kavinda-100/NodeJS-Fullstack-Boilerplate) for the backend code.

 ```typescript
 import { useEffect, useState } from 'react';